MiamiOH-CSE274/Portfolio/README.md

 Body of portfolio
 ====

-7 - Create an implementation of a Queue
+7 - Create an implementation of a Queue using a circular array-based list
 ----
 The link below proves that I can implement a C++ Queue Data Structure https://github.com/GrasysER/03_Queue_Lab/blob/master/ArrayQueue.h